project-hadron/discovery-capability/docs/source/quick_start/use_case_two.rst

     aml.add_trained_model(model_name='GradientBoost', trained_model=model_GB)

 With our model stored, we can now add our action to run our canonical against the model and return its predictions.
-Unlike our first use case :ref:`Use Case One`, this time will have an identifier we want to carry alongside our prediction to potentially align with downstream objectives.
+Unlike our first use case :ref:`Use Case One: Disaster`, this time will have an identifier we want to carry alongside our prediction to potentially align with downstream objectives.
 The identifier is removed from the model prediction, then realigned with the prediction outcome.

 .. code-block::  python